gitter-badger/kubefaas/environments/tensorflow-serving/README.md

 docker build -t USER/tensorflow-serving . && docker push USER/tensorflow-serving
 ```

-## Using the image in fission
+## Using the image in kubefaas

-You can add this customized image to fission with "fission env create":
+You can add this customized image to kubefaas with "kubefaas env create":

 ```
-fission env create --name tensorflow --image USER/tensorflow-serving --version 2
+kubefaas env create --name tensorflow --image USER/tensorflow-serving --version 2
 ```

-After this, fission functions that have the env parameter set to the
+After this, kubefaas functions that have the env parameter set to the
 same environment name as this command will use this environment.